Modeling Cell Populations Measured By Flow Cytometry With Covariates Using Sparse Mixture of Regressions: Introduction

 Based on these observations and with this goal in mind, our statistical model for time-varying cytograms postulates a finite mixture model in which both the cluster probabilities and centers are allowed to vary over time.
 Changes to the cluster probabilities over time can capture the growing/shrinking and appearing/disappearing described above, while changes to the centers over time can capture the drifting/oscillating.

-In our model, these cluster probabilities and centers are controlled by $p$ time-varying covariates $X^{(t)}\in\R^p$.
+To be clear, our method does not explicitly incorporate the time (or space) aspect of the data.
+Instead, in our model, these cluster probabilities and centers are controlled by $p$ time-varying covariates $\X^{(t)}\in\R^p$.
 While our model can accommodate features that are purely functions of time (e.g., $\sin t$, $t^2$, spline basis functions, etc.), our focus here is on environmental covariates.
 Our analysis uses biological, physical, and chemical variables, shown in the bottom panel of Figure \ref{fig:intro}, that were retrieved from the Simons Collaborative Marine Atlas Project (CMAP) database (\url{https://simonscmap.com}), which is a public database compiling various oceanographic data over space and time.

 One key strength of our method is the \textit{variable selection} property, allowing the analyst to identify the subset of covariates that are the strongest predictor of each cluster's mean and probability movement over time.
 For instance, in Figure~\ref{fig:intro-model}, the estimated coefficients reveal that higher sea surface temperature and lower phosphate can predict a decrease in probability of cluster E located in the lower-left corner, and time-lagged sunlight and nitrate well predict the horizontal and vertical movement of cluster E's center.